Reference with MHRA

 This Library guide is based on the 4th edition (2024) of the official MHRA Style Guide published by the Modern Humanities Research Association:

-Cite Them Right also includes a section on the MHRA style though this has not yet been updated to match the 4th edition.
+Cite Them Right includes a new section on the MHRA 4th edition style.

 1.1 MHRA basics: Creating footnotes and bibliographies